HyknuF/SecretSanta/README.md

 - The number of participants is dynamic and arbitrary.
 - **Communication with the mail server is SSL encrypted.**
 - It's a commandline tool, no fancy GUI and such.
 Only you and the text.
-- Cross-Platform: Linux / Windows tested (with binaries), MacOS not tested
+- Cross-Platform: Linux / Windows tested (with binaries), MacOS not tested but should run just fine.
 - It creates a zip-file with single txt-files for each participant.
 This becomes handy if an email doesn't reach the participant for any reason.

 ## Advantages